-There are a number of reasons for hair loss, including chemotherapy treatment and a variety of forms of alopecia.
-Read through the causes below to better understand your hair loss.
+There are a number of reasons for hair loss, including chemotherapy treatment, a variety of forms of alopecia, and health or medication.
+Read through the causes below to help better understand your hair loss.

 Androgenetic alopecia is the most common type of hair loss seen in women.
 The hair is genetically programmed to gradually fall out and occurs to 1 in 4 women.
 Also known as Female Pattern Hair Loss, the individual will see hair loss happening over the top and sides of the head.
 Although this condition tends to be more common post menopause, it does sometimes begin as early as puberty.

 Alopecia areata is an autoimmune, genetically-related disease.
 It often appears as circular patches of hair loss.
 The hair follicles are attacked by a person’s own immune system, resulting in the arrest of the hair growth stage.
 While this can also affect hair on other parts of the body such as legs, eyebrows and eyelashes, the hair may or may not grow back on its own and may require treatment from a dermatologist.
 This condition will affect about 2% of the population and can have a profound impact on the individual’s life.

 Traction alopecia occurs when continuous and excessive stress is placed in a pattern – usually hair styles like ponytails, braids and cornrows – that causes hair in those areas to quit growing, be it temporarily or permanently.
 Try a change of hair style to reverse the hair loss.

 Drugs and other aggressive cancer treatments can poison your hair follicles, sometimes resulting in complete hair loss.
 This hair loss is temporary; regrowth may take time, but your hair will eventually return to its normal colour and thickness.